SomMeri/less4j/README-next.md

 ````

 ### Error Handling
 The method may throw `Less4jException`.
 The exception is checked and can return list of all found compilation errors.
-In addition, compilation of some syntactically incorrect inputs may still lead to some output or produce a list of warnings.
-If this is the case, produced css is most likely invalid and the list of warnings incomplete.
-Even if they are invalid, they still can occasionally help to find errors in the input and the exception provides access to them.
+In addition, some syntactically incorrect inputs may still lead to some output or produce a list of warnings.
+This output is most likely invalid and the list of warnings incomplete.
+Since they can occasionally help with debugging, the exception provides access to them.

 * `List<Problem> getErrors` - list of all found compilation errors.
 * `CompilationResult getPartialResult()` -  css and list of warnings produced despite compilation errors.
 There is no guarantee on what exactly will be returned.
 Use with caution.

-Each problem or warning is described by a message and knows source less file, line, character and column that caused it.
+Each problem or warning is described by a message.
+They also know source less file, line, character and column that caused them.

-### Compile Methods
+### Compilation Options
 The interface exposes following basic methods:
 *  `CompilationResult compile(File inputFile)` - compiles a file,
 *  `CompilationResult compile(URL inputFile)` - compiles resource referenced through url/uri,